 The SIRIS imager lets you convert compatible hardware to a SIRIS continuity appliance.
 See the following sections for system requirements and configuration recommendations.

-- A BIOS capable of USB Boot.
+- A BIOS that is capable of USB Boot.
 UEFI Boot is not currently supported.

 - VT-x (Intel Virtualization Technology for IA-32 and Intel 64 Processors) must be enabled in the BIOS.

 - Secure Boot must be disabled in the BIOS.

 - A NIC with 1GbE DHCP-enabled Internet connectivity.
 Datto recommends dual NICs.

 - The Minimum amount of RAM as determined by local storage capacity (see Required Configurations for Imaged Datto Appliances).

 - If converting a single-drive device, you should only use a non-NVM Express (NVMe) solid-state drive (SSD) of at least 1 TB in capacity.
 Imaging will allocate 60 GB of free space to the OS partition.

 - For multiple-drive devices, Datto recommends a non-NVM Express (NVMe) 120 GB SSD for the OS drive, and either non-NVM Express (NVMe) SSDs or 7200 RPM HDDs for the storage array.